 - 5 bargaining agent representatives, one each from KFT, KUAFF, CWA, IFPTE, and PBA

-- Ex Officio members (Middle States Coordinator, Director of Accreditation and Assessment, Director of Institutional Research)
+- Ex Officio members (Director of Accreditation and Assessment, Director of Institutional Research)

 Terms of service will be for a period of three (3) years with the exception of student members and bargaining unit representatives.
 Two consecutive appointments will be followed by a one-year hiatus with exception of Vice Presidents and Ex Officio members.